 We’ve heard people ask for an even cheaper entry-level stenography keyboard, so we went ahead and made the Picosteno!
-We were able to cut costs by avoiding paying for PCB assembly, and replacing the aluminum backplate with a PCB backplate.
-The keyswitches and keycaps are still the best you can buy for hobbyist stenography at 20g actuation force, though if you want us to stock 15g springs (or have other suggestions), let us know!
+We were able to cut costs by avoiding paying for PCB assembly and replacing the aluminum backplate with a PCB backplate.
+The keyswitches and keycaps are still the best you can buy for hobbyist stenography at a 20g actuation force, though if you want us to stock 15g springs (or have other suggestions), let us know!

 This is a DIY kit, meaning you will have to assemble the keyboard yourself!
 This includes soldering keyswitches and microcontroller, mounting the backplate, and flashing the firmware.
 All kits include two PCBs since one is used for the backplate.
 Take a look at the assembly process here!

 Why does it have less keys than the Ecosteno?